-Residency permits issued are of two types:
+Residency permits issued are of three types:

 - Temporary residence permits are issued with a maximum validity of up to five years, depending on the type of permit.
-A Blue Card is a type of temporary residence permit that a third country national can apply when performing a highlyqualified role in Slovakia. - Permanent residence permits are valid for a period of up to five years and are extended for an unlimited period after the first permit expires.
+A Blue Card is a type of temporary residence permit that a third country national can apply when performing a highly-qualified role in Slovakia. - Permanent residence permits are valid for a period of up to five years and are extended for an unlimited period after the first permit expires. - Tolerated residence is a specific type of residence which may be granted to a foreign national for a maximum of 180 days.